Gamida Cell: Cross-Border Prepack Preserves Omisirge Commercialization

 | Equity Treatment | Existing equity canceled; CVRs up to $27.5 million |

 Value preservation focus.
 The plan was designed to preserve Omisirge commercialization while converting debt into equity.
 That objective shaped the speed of the process and the reliance on prepetition solicitation.
 It also influenced the exit facility structure, which provided a term loan and a delayed draw component to fund ongoing commercialization without returning to the public markets immediately.
-The restructuring announcement emphasized that the company would receive new capital and remain a going concern, a theme repeated in Cooleys restructuring summary.
+The restructuring announcement said the company would receive new capital and remain a going concern.

 Combined hearing mechanics.
 The combined hearing approach reduced administrative drag.
-The scheduling motion and order laid out objection deadlines and notice publication in USA Today and The New York Times, creating a record that supported confirmation without extended litigation.
-The confirmation order then approved the disclosure statement and confirmed the plan in a single order, memorializing that the voting classes accepted the plan and that releases and exculpation were approved, as described in the companys chapter 11 SEC filing.
+The Scheduling Motion and order laid out objection deadlines and notice publication in USA Today and The New York Times, creating a record that supported confirmation without extended litigation.
+The Confirmation Order approved the disclosure statement and confirmed the plan in a single order.
+It also provided that voting classes accepted the plan and that releases and exculpation were approved.

 | Date | Event |